Tag: self-publishing

 Of course, as a self-published author, one must pay attention to things like spelling and such.
 One must grow up, just like Jane Austen went from Love and Freindship to Pride and Prejudice….

 Note: The story Love and Freindship has nothing in common with the 2016 movie Love & Friendship.
 That movie is based on Jane’s novel Lady Susan.
-In the story Love and Freindship, teenage Jane Austen writes:

 “One fatal swoon has cost me my Life… Beware of swoons Dear Laura….
 A frenzy fit is not one quarter so pernicious; it is an exercise to the Body and if not too violent, is I dare say conducive to Health in its consequences—Run mad as often as you chuse; but do not faint—”